English has borrowed many words from the ancient Greek language. Their spelling gives clues to their recognition and pronunciation

 In addition to adjectives, -ic is found on many nouns of Greek origin.
 Examples include antic, comic, critic, graphic, ethic, heretic, logic, mimic, music, mystic, rhetoric, statistic, synthetic, tactic and topic.
 For more on how a single ending can show different word classes, see 172.
 Multi-Word Suffixes.

 Another adjective ending that commonly shows a Greek origin is -ical.
 It makes adjectives out of nouns ending in -ology, e.g. biological, psychological and sociological.
-Other Greek-originating words with it include comical, critical, economical, ethical, geographical, graphical, heretical, historical, logical, mathematical, musical, mystical, political, pharmaceutical, rhetorical, statistical, tactical, theatrical, topical and typical.
+Other Greek-originating words with it include comical, critical, economical, ethical, geographical, graphical, heretical, historical, logical, mathematical, musical, mystical, political, pharmaceutical, rhetorical, statistical, symmetrical, tactical, theatrical, topical and typical.

 A few -ical words that are not of Greek origin include farcical, medical and radical.
 Confusing pairs like economic/economical can be read about by clicking on the links in the above lists.